agilethought/angularjs-styleguide/README.md

     }
     ```

-    When the above code is run through ng-annotate it will produce the following output with the `$inject` annotation and become minification-safe.
+    Instead, include the dependencies in the module definition, and ng-annotate will create the proper injections.

     ```javascript
+    // *** use
     angular
-        .module('app')
+        .module('app',
+        ['storageService', 'avengerService'])
         .controller('Avengers', Avengers);

-    /* @ngInject */
     function Avengers(storageService, avengerService) {
         var vm = this;
         vm.heroSearch = '';